2021 Bill Fleming Scholarship Awards

 3. Applicants must be students with a grade point average of 2.5 average or better on a 4.0 scale.

-4. Applicants must complete and submit a Scholarship Application, including all required information, that is received or postmarked NO LATER than the close of business on Friday April 30, 2021.
+4. Applicants must complete and submit a Scholarship Application, including all required information, that is received or postmarked NO LATER than the close of business on the deadline date to submit the application.

 The Scholarship Committee of Richton Park awards scholarships using a comprehensive process based on objective standards.
 Areas that are reviewed include prior academic performance, performance on tests designed to measure ability and aptitude for higher education, recommendations from instructors and other individuals not related to the potential awardee and conclusions based on each applicant’s personal essay as to motivation and character.

 To be considered for a Village of Richton Park Bill Fleming Scholarship Award, applicants must complete an application and submit it to the Village of Richton Park so that it is received or postmarked by the deadline date to submit the applicationAll application must include ALL of the following items: